Our Heavy Metal Manifesto

 Look forward to learning about your origins and how we might be able to work together!

-As we noted in the section covering lead, the threshold for lead detection in these lab tests is 5 parts be BILLION.
-For context, 5 parts per billion is the equivalent to 5 days out of 2.7 million years.
-It’s hard to imagine how small these quantities are.
-So, for example, if a cacao origin that consistently tests negative for lead shows up one year with 10 parts per billion lead, we don’t want to reject that shipment or that origin.
-That’s because the FDA standard for baby food is 20 parts per billion lead, so in this example the cacao would have 50% of what’s safe for a baby with a developing brain to eat all day, every day.
+- As we noted in the section covering lead, the threshold for lead detection in these lab tests is just 5 parts be BILLION.
+So, for example, if a cacao origin that consistently tests negative for lead shows up one year with 12 parts per billion lead, we don’t want to reject that shipment or that origin.
+We want to understand how that lead level compares to rest of our food system, and then make an informed decision from.
+This is one topic where the context for these numbers is essential to making informed decisions.

 Conclusion